 Just like PhilHealth, you can check your SSS contribution online through the My.SSS facility.
 As a member of SSS (even if you are not currently active in your contribution), you are eligible to register for a My.SSS account.

 - Log in to your My.SSS account by entering your user ID and password.

 - Look for the E-SERVICES link on the top menu.
 Under it, click on Inquiry.
-This will take you to the Member Inquiry page, where Actual Premiums is found under Member Info.
+This will take you to the Member Inquiry page, where Actual Premiums are found under Member Info.

-A summary of your yearly/monthly premium contributions since the beginning of your contributions until the current month will be displayed.
+A summary of your yearly/monthly premium contributions from the beginning of your contributions until the current month will be displayed.

 2. SMS via the SSS mobile text facility

 You can make inquiries about SSS using the SSS Text Service.
 This provides information not only on your contribution but also on loans, maternity notification, and others.

 First, you need to register to avail of this service.